CraigKnoblauch/portfolio-2025/notes.md

 # Bugs

-Format looks weird in a few places, content overflows or scales weird Code blocks don't have syntax highlighting
+- [x] ~Format looks weird in a few places, content overflows or scales weird~
+- [ ] Favicon
+- [ ] Stack and scale matcap exhaust particles when in md or sm or xs screen mode.
+- [ ] Code blocks don't have syntax highlighting
-Need a gap at the bottom of the page.
+- [ ] Need a gap and a footer at the bottom of the page.
-Put final touches on home page and deploy
+- [x] ~Put final touches on home page and deploy~
+- [ ] Condensed professional summary.